MEET OUR FOUNDER

 At the start of 2015, sadly Kammy was diagnosed with Bulimia Nervosa, severe depression and an anxiety disorder.
 Although she had been suffering since she was a teenager.

 Most recently, 2018, Kammy was diagnosed with Endometriosis.
-“I am still trying to come to terms with this and trying to learn more about it and how to heal naturally.
-I want to help other women feel like they are not alone in this and that they can still live a wholesome, happy life and have great sex lives, despite this awful illness.”
+“I am still trying to come to terms with this.
+I’m trying to learn more about it and how to heal myself naturally.
+I want to help other women to feel like they are not alone in this and that they can still live a wholesome, happy lives and have great sex lives, despite this awful illness.”

 “My world fell apart.
 I felt ashamed, scared and worthless.
 I was no longer me.
 I had to rebuild myself and my life.
 For years I suffered from night terrors, sometimes I still wake up unable to breathe.
 I did not know how to pick up all of the broken pieces or if I will ever be able to glue myself back together and be me again.
 I felt that I needed to open up, in order to help other women feel that what happened to them isn’t their fault, that they should feel no shame or judgement to share their stories; stories who made them who they are today.
 I wanted to make them feel fearless and strong!”